-- 1. Open the marine head's seawater pickup valve (seacock). - 2.
-Before using the head, pump enough water into the bowl to wet the sides. - 3.
-After use, pump the head until the bowl is clean. - If excess waste causes the water to rise in the bowl, stop pumping until the water recedes. - 4.
-After the bowl is clean, pump a few more times to clean the lines.
+- 1. Open the head's seawater intake valve (seacock). - 2.
+Before using the head, pump enough water into the bowl to wet the sides.

+After use, pump until the bowl is thoroughly cleaned.
+Continue pumping a few more times to clean the lines.

+If excess waste causes the water to rise in the bowl, stop pumping until the water recedes.